StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1285908026

+*	Now have the search feature implemented for tweets.
+I thank Mai for the tutorial on how to handle the flags.
+It handles MOST search queries.
+Some that it doesn't are instances where you are looking for tweets until a certain time frame.
+I don't foresee this being something this search feature will be able to handle.
+*	Updated the HELP.
+Removed a duplicate entry for setting profile elements and noticed I had how to call rate limiting worded wrong for the command in the help.
+*	Updated the error message returned if a 403 error is encountered.

 1285642009

 *	Added the latest tweet posted for each user searched for via BOT TWITTER SEARCH USER <name>.